Esri/resource-proxy/PHP/README.md

     * **matchAll="true"**: When true all requests that begin with the specified URL are forwarded.
 Otherwise, the URL requested must match exactly.
     * **username**: Username to use when requesting a token - if needed for ArcGIS Server token based authentication.
     * **password**: Password to use when requesting a token - if needed for ArcGIS Server token based authentication.
+    * **tokenServiceUri**: If username and password are specified, the proxy will use the supplied token service uri to request a token.
+If this value is left blank, the proxy will request a token URL from the ArcGIS server.
     * **clientId**:  Used with clientSecret for OAuth authentication to obtain a token - if needed for OAuth 2.0 authentication. **NOTE**: If used to access hosted services, the service(s) must be owned by the user accessing it, (with the exception of credit-based esri services, e.g. routing, geoenrichment, etc.)
     * **clientSecret**: Used with clientId for OAuth authentication to obtain a token - if needed for OAuth 2.0 authentication.
     * **oauth2Endpoint**: When using OAuth 2.0 authentication specify the portal specific OAuth 2.0 authentication endpoint.
 The default value is https://www.arcgis.com/sharing/oauth2/.